docknetwork/api-docs/source/index.html.md

 `POST /verify/`

+The Verifiable Credentials Data Model 1.0 (VCDM) specification provides a standard way to express credentials on the Web in a way that is cryptographically secure, privacy respecting, and machine-verifiable.

-Verifies a VCDM credential or presentation JSON-LD object.
+This is an operation to verifies a VCDM credential or presentation JSON-LD object.

 > Body parameter